turez/vscode-tinker-this/README.md

 # Tinker This VS Code Extension

-VS Code extension for running part of your code with Laravel Tinker
+VS Code extension to run the selected code with Laravel Tinker

 ![Demo GIF](demo.gif)

 ## Features

-Executes php code easily with Laravel Tinker for debugging or testing from your editor It allows:
+Executes php code with default Laravel Tinker, allowing to debug or test a small part of the code easily from your editor.

+It allows:
-- Select the code from any file that you want to executer in tinker
+- Run the selected code in the editor
-- Run the current open file, with no need to save the file on the disk
+- Run the current open file, when no selection is made

 ## Extension Settings